Skip to main content

 [Board Policy 3216 and Procedures 3216-P]

 Destruction of Property | Causing intentional damage of school property or the property of others that meet the definition of violations under RCW 28A.635.060.
-The district may only consider administering long-term suspension or expulsion in response to two or more behavioral violations within a three-year period.
+The District may only consider administering long-term suspension or expulsion in response to two or more behavioral violations within a three-year period.

 Failure to Cooperate | Repeated failure to comply with or follow reasonable and lawful directions or requests by school personnel in violation of district policy.